 - Ask yourself: am I making this experience better or worse for the players, refs, League Officials, and/or neighbors around me?

-- Tell your manager.
-Or check yourself out of the game and come tell us so we can make it right.
+If you don’t want to get your manager involved, check yourself out of the game and come tell us so we can make it right.

-- Please don’t escalate or tweet it if you haven’t yet tried letting us know.
+Do not escalate or tweet a problem if you haven’t yet bothered letting us know directly.

 ARBITRATION (APPEALS PROCESS)

 - In the case of an appeal of an on or off-field judgment, a player has 48 hours from the incident to request arbitration.